kev-m/pyCoilGen/docs/configuration.md

 ### Subdividing the Mesh

-Once the mesh has been loaded, the mesh resolution can be increased using mesh subdivision.
+Once the mesh has been loaded, the mesh resolution can be increased using subdivision.

 - `--iteration_num_mesh_refinement` (Type: int, Default: 0)

 Specify the number of refinement iterations of the mesh.
-At each iteration, every mesh face is further subdivided into four faces.
+At each iteration, every mesh face is subdivided into four faces.

 ## Parameterise Mesh